IBM/trusted-service-identity/docs/spire-multi-cluster.md

 Therefore, for every remote cluster, other then the cluster hosting the Tornjak, we need KUBECONFIG for this cluster.

-So gather the KUBECONFIG for every remote cluster and dump them into individual files using  `kubectl config view --flatten`:
+Gather the KUBECONFIG for every remote cluster and output them into individual files using  `kubectl config view --flatten`:

 ```
 export KUBECONFIG=....
 export CLUSTERNAME=....